Scheduling of a hybrid set of tasks

 In the Scheduling of periodic tasks codelab, we used a set of periodic tasks described in an exercise.
 Starting from this codelab, we will use the set of periodic tasks described in the project specification, as well as the set of aperiodic tasks defined in the project specification.

-To deliver the different phases of the project, you must use configuration parameters that correspond to each phase of the project, e.g. PHASE_A or PHASE_B.
+To deliver the different phases of the project, you must use configuration parameters that correspond to features that must be implemented for each phase of the project, e.g. PERIODIC_TASKS or APERIODIC_TASKS.
 Add these parameters to the car_system/Kconfig file:

 ...